unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/en/index_en.md

 [![](https://img.youtube.com/vi/LXV37a1jhUE/0.png)](https://www.youtube.com/watch?v=LXV37a1jhUE)

 <small>↑ When using the system shadow with Unity and adjusting the Step slider, noise may appear in the area with shadow color.
-These noises are troublesome in Cel-look style, so I show you how to improve them using the `System Shadows Level` slider and` Tessellation` (※Tessellation support is only available for legacy UTS2).</small>
+These noises are troublesome in Cel-look style, so I show you how to improve them using the `System Shadows Level` slider and` Tessellation` (※Tessellation support is  available for Legacy and HDRP).</small>

 ---
 ### “Additional Settings” Submenu